z5labs/bedrock/README.md

 }
 ```

-There you go!
-An entire RESTful API in less than 100 lines... well kind of.
+There you go, an entire RESTful API in less than 100 lines!

-This incredibly simple example can easily be extended (aka made more production-ready) by leveraging a middleware
+This incredibly simple example can theb easily be extended (aka made more production-ready) by leveraging a middleware
 approach to the [App](https://pkg.go.dev/github.com/z5labs/bedrock#App) returned by your
 [AppBuilder](https://pkg.go.dev/github.com/z5labs/bedrock#AppBuilder).
 Conventiently,
 [bedrock](https://pkg.go.dev/github.com/z5labs/bedrock) already has a couple common middlewares